Steak Stir Fry

 Mixing bowl with Beef Stir Fry marinade next to whisk.

-• Place half of the mixture in a gallon-sized Ziploc bag, add sliced beef, seal (pressing as much air out as you can), and refrigerate for at least 2 hours.
+• Place half of the mixture in a gallon-sized Ziploc bag, add sliced beef, seal (pressing as much air out as you can).
+Allow the beef to marinate in as long as time allows (the longer the better but if all you have is 5 minutes, that works)!
+If you marinate for longer than 20 minutes, marinate it in the fridge.

 Ziplock bag with sliced beef and marinade for Beef Stir Fry.